Wellesley Institute: History

-Founded In 1912 by Dr. Herbert Bruce, the Wellesley Hospital was as a private-paying hospital in Toronto, Ontario, later becoming publicly operated in 1942.
+Founded in 1912 by Herbert Bruce, the Wellesley Hospital was as a private-paying hospital in Toronto, Ontario, later becoming publicly operated in 1942.
 On August 25, 1948, the hospital underwent a formal amalgamation with Toronto General Hospital becoming the Wellesley Division of the Toronto General Hospital.
-In 1998 The Wellesley Division of Wellesley Central Hospital was closed by the Ontario government on the recommendation of the Ontario Health Services Restructuring Commission and the bulk of its programs were transferred between 1998 and 2002 to St. Michael's Hospital in Toronto.
+In 1998 the Wellesley Division of Wellesley Central Hospital was closed by the Ontario government on the recommendation of the Ontario Health Services Restructuring Commission and the bulk of its programs were transferred between 1998 and 2002 to St. Michael's Hospital in Toronto.
 In its place, the Wellesley Central Health Corporation was established issuing a transition from a health service provider to a leader in urban health championing.
 The WCHC also oversaw the site transformation of the closed hospital to a long-term care facility, non-profit supportive housing complex, for-profit housing and the Wellesley Central Park.

 In 2006 the WCHC changed its name to Wellesley Institute to reflect its evolution from developer into a think tank.

-On March 24, 2014, Dr. Kwame McKenzie was appointed the new CEO of Wellesley Institute.
+On March 24, 2014, Kwame McKenzie was appointed the new CEO of Wellesley Institute.